-I grew up with it.
 The youngest child of a mother who seemed slightly to very discontented for the majority of her time on this planet, I began my acquaintance with anger at an early age.

 But it was an article by the OMI priest Ron Rolheiser ( I have used Fr.
 Rolheiser’s title here) which helped me grasp some of what was going on with my Mom.
 And maybe with many of us as we age.